andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 Teacher explained that the styles can be inline or not inline.
 Inline uses two brackets ("{{") to declare and not inline only one ("{").
 See:

 ![inline or not styles](images/styles.png)

+What will use to define a style, like was done in the image, is similar to CSS.